DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_selecttask.md - selects the specified task
 - api/gantt_serialize.md - serializes the data into JSON or XML format
 - api/gantt_serverlist.md - returns a list of options
+- api/gantt_setparent.md - set the parent for a task
 - api/gantt_setsizes.md - resizes the Gantt chart
 - api/gantt_setworktime.md - sets the working time for the Gantt chart
 - api/gantt_showcover.md - shows the lightbox modal overlay that blocks interactions with the remaining screen